-Worship leading is not for everyone and knowing that you are called by God will give you a confidence to serve.
+Worship leading is not for everyone but knowing you are called by God will give you the confidence to serve.

-I use the word ‘serve’ purposefully; leading God’s people into the worship of Him is a high honour.
+I use the word ‘serve’ purposefully because leading God’s people in the worship of Him is the highest honour.

 Don’t ever fall into the trap that it’s about you or your calling – it’s always all about Him.

 Practice.
-The more comfortable you are with your voice, instrument, and the songs, the more freedom you’re going to encourage when you lead worship.
+The more comfortable you are with your voice, instrument and songs, the more freedom you’re going to encourage when you lead worship.

-“Sing to him a new song; play skillfully with a shout of joy.
-Psalm 33:3” [Tweet this]
+“Sing to him a new song; play skillfully with a shout of joy.”

-Why not start leading worship in small groups to start building confidence in worship leading before hitting the main Sunday morning service?
+You could start leading worship in small groups to start building confidence in worship leading before hitting the main Sunday morning service.

-I can not recommend this worship leader training highly enough.
+I really can’t recommend this worship leader training highly enough.

-You can learn about how to pick the right songs for your worship set, how to transition songs effectively, how to find the right people and build your worship team, and my favourite: how to get your congregation to actually engage and worship plus so much more…
+You’ll learn how to pick the right songs for your worship set, how to transition songs effectively, how to find the right people for your worship team and my favourite:

 3. Put Yourself Under Authority